 Bethany was around aged ten when she first became interested in music.
 Bethany’s dad always played the guitar around the house when she was younger which made her want to pick it up.

-“My brother started first, and then obviously being a wee sister you kinda want to do what your big brother’s doing.
+“My brother started first, and then obviously being a wee sister you kind of want to do what your big brother’s doing.
 I asked my dad to teach me some chords and it just grew from there”.

 Bethany explained that growing up in her home her dad would play a lot of strange music and she went on to say that she probably couldn’t tell me the name of half of it.

-“I was in a music world that maybe a lot of people my age weren’t”.
+“I was in a music world that maybe a lot of people my age wasn’t”.